 The Schedules are prepared using the accrual basis of accounting for investment income.
-Investment income includes realized and unrealized gains and losses and interest income on investments and income from securities lending.
 Assets are reported at fair value.
-Investment purchases and sales are recorded on a trade-date basis.
 Contributions represent contributions from employers and employees.
 Withdrawals represent benefits paid to plan participants and administrative and investment management expenses.
-Contributions, benefits paid and all expenses are recorded on a cash basis.
+Contributions, benefits paid, and all expenses are recorded on a cash basis.